IdahoLabResearch/HyPAT/README.md

 ## Installation Instructions

-1. Download this directory in a zip file
+1. Download HyPAT directory in a zip file
   1. Select the button “Code” near the top of this directory
   2. Select “Download ZIP” from the dropdown menu that appears
 2. Extract the downloaded file to a folder of your choice